microideax/Open-Dnn/README.md

    >**:pushpin: TIPS:**
    > - The parameter extract script is sensitive to the format of the name\type in the prototxt, please use the "" for them.
+   > - The run_generator.sh includes all the steps of parameter extraction, parameter analysis and code generation.
+If the process doesn't work with your input model description, please hack the intermediate files copied or moved after every stage in the run_generator.sh to generate your own design.
+   > - The intermediate files for alex.prototxt are provided in the docs, please copy them to the corresponding folder to run the generation if your system is constrained with the software environmental supports.

 2. Generating accelerator IPs.
 After the run_generator.sh script is executed successfully, the generated project is named as gen_proj and located at Open-Dnn/gen_proj. cd to the gen_proj/hls_proj/ folder.
    - execute